Edb83/snake/README.md

 **7. Visual effects**

 This is what the phrase "and the messier things become", refers to on the main menu screen.
 A simple physics particle effect showers the game board with multi-coloured sparks each time food is eaten.
 As more food is eaten, the number and velocity of sparks increases until the screen is awash with colour.
-This serves as both a reward for good play and in the later stages a pleasant distraction from the job at hand
+This serves as both a reward for good play and in the later stages a pleasant distraction from the job at hand.
+The colour of the sparks matches that of the food eaten, which helps to suggest that the food has been destroyed ('gibbed', if you will)

 **8. Audio**